To Know Him I Must Become Him

 - In Bookhunter, when Agent Bay discovers that the thief he's hunting is a dark-haired woman, he announces that he's going to get himself fitted for a black wig.
 He explains, "To catch a thief, you must think like a thief.
 You must live, eat, and dress like a thief."
 This is never really followed up on.

-- The Punisher: When the Kingpin hires Bullseye to kill Frank, he decides the best way to understand him is to go through the same experiences.
+- When The Kingpin hires Bullseye to kill Frank Castle in The Punisher MAX, he decides the best way to understand him is to go through the same experiences.
 So he has the Kingpin's goons kidnap a family, tie them up at a picnic at the park and execute them.
 Three times.
 The Kingpin is not amused, but apparently it worked in the end.

 - Though not literally becoming a different person, Batman Begins had the brilliant line "To conquer Fear; You must become Fear."